MarinaHuber/blog/_posts/2024-03-07-all-things-localization.markdown

    }
 ```

 Note: this is a starting point for pseudo code reference.
-With my internal tool for localization
+With my small internal service for localization
-complete it was natural to start looking around for other opportunities -- but
+complete it was natural to start looking around for other opportunities -->
-first, a quick detour.

 #### Solution 2:
 Third party solution and their tradeoffs: